Nexus Install Guide Manage License Buy Now

 ~/Library/Audio/Plug-Ins/Components/

-The ~/Library folder is hidden by default on macOS.
-In Finder, click Go (menu bar) → hold Option (⌥) → click Library.
-Then navigate to Audio → Plug-Ins → VST3 (or Components).
+The ~/Library folder is hidden by default.
+In Finder: Go (menu bar) → hold Option (⌥) → click Library.
+Then open Audio → Plug-Ins → VST3 (or Components).

 Step 3 — Bypass macOS Gatekeeper

-⚠️ macOS Security Warning — "Cannot be opened because the developer cannot be verified"
+⚠️ "Cannot be opened because the developer cannot be verified"

-Enter your Mac password when prompted.
+Enter your Mac password when prompted (no characters appear — that's normal).
 Then restart your DAW.

-2. Go to System Settings → Privacy & Security.
+2. Open System Settings → Privacy & Security and scroll to the bottom.

-4. Click Allow Anyway (you may need to authenticate).
+3. You'll see "Noiseforge Nexus was blocked" with an Allow Anyway button.
+Click it (you may need to authenticate).

 Step 4 — Open Your DAW